MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/IRM-1-insider-risk-management.md

 1. Back on the **Exclude users and groups (optional)** page, select **Next**.

-1. On the **Decide whether to prioritize content** page, select **I want to prioritize content**, then select only the checkbox for **Sharepoint sites**.
+1. On the **Decide whether to prioritize content** page, select **I want to prioritize content**, then select only the checkbox for **SharePoint sites**.
 If any other options are selected, deselect them.

 1. Select **Next**.